nikolaitM/DAPyr/docs/source/userguide/overview.rst

 Overview
 =========

 DAPyr's functionality can be divided into two core features: the :doc:`Expt <../refguide/expt>` class and the :doc:`runDA <../refguide/runda>` function.
-The `Expt` class is used to configure and initialize an instance of a data assimilation run through, while the `runDA` function actually runs the simulation and performs the data assimilation based on the configurations in your Expt instance.
+The :py:class:`~DAPyr.Expt` class is used to configure and initialize an instance of a data assimilation run through, while the :py:func:`~DAPyr.runDA` function actually runs the simulation and performs the data assimilation based on the configurations in your Expt instance.

 Basic usage
 -------------

-The `Expt` sets up the experiment you want to run.
+The :py:class:`~DAPyr.Expt` sets up the experiment you want to run.
 Through this class, you can configure things like the type of model you wish to run, how long to run it for, and what data assimilation method to use.

-The `Expt` class takes in a string for the name of the experiment, and an optional `params` dictionary containing any settings you with to change.
+The :py:class:`~DAPyr.Expt` class takes in a string for the name of the experiment, and an optional `params` dictionary containing any settings you with to change.
 Initializing an experiment without providing a `params` dictionary sets all configurable variables to their default values.

 Below, we will create an experiment call "Basic_Expt".
 We will run a 20 member ensemble 200 time steps using Lorenz 96 as our toy model.